danielraffel/SwiftCatalyst/README.md

 ## Project Structure

-This repository contains a template project with all files at the root level.
-When using this template:
+This repository contains a template project with all files at the root level:

-1. Clone or download this repository
-2. Rename the root folder to your project name
-3. Update the `name` field in `project.yml` to match your project name
-4. Run XcodeGen to generate your Xcode project files

 ```
 .